01 of 10

 Wine Glass Hang Tags

-I prefer not to write names on my wine glasses.
-Instead make cute hangtags with each guests name.
-They can tie them around the stem of their cup when they arrive so you will have less dishes to wash at the end of the night.
+We prefer not to write names on my wine glasses.
+Instead, make cute hangtags with each guests name.
+They can tie them around the stem of their cup when they arrive so you will have fewer dishes to wash at the end of the night.
 Always remember to think ahead!
 These wine tags from Kate Spade are so sweet.Continue to 9 of 10 below.

 09 of 10